Tsutomu Hata

+Tsutomu Hata (羽田 孜, Hata Tsutomu) was a Japanese politician who briefly served as prime minister of Japan in 1994.

+Born in Tokyo, Hata graduated from Seijo University and was first elected to the National Diet in 1969.
+He rose to become a key member of the Liberal Democratic Party's Tanaka/Takeshita faction, and served as agriculture, forests, and fisheries minister in the 1980s and finance minister from 1991 to 1992.
+After Keizō Obuchi took over the faction, Hata formed the Japan Renewal Party in 1993, which joined in the anti-LDP coalition which formed Morihiro Hosokawa's government.
+Hata served as foreign minister, then replaced Hosokawa as prime minister when he resigned.
+However, the Japan Socialist Party soon left the coalition, causing it to collapse.
+Hata lost leadership of his party when it merged with the New Frontier Party, then formed his own Sun Party, which in turn merged with the Good Governance Party then Democratic Party in 1998.
+Hata became secretary-general of the party, and remained one of its senior advisors until his death.

-Early years
+Early life

 Hata was born in Tokyo on 24 August 1935, a son of the Liberal Democratic Party Member of Parliament Bushiro Hata.
 Hata graduated from Seijo University and was employed by the Odakyu bus company from 1958 to 1969.

 Political career

 In 1969, Hata entered the House of Representatives of Japan, representing Nagano Prefecture as a member of the Liberal Democratic Party.
 He rose to become a top lieutenant in the Tanaka/Takeshita faction in the 1980s.

 In 1991, he served as Minister of Finance under Kiichi Miyazawa.
 He left the LDP in 1993 to found the Japan Renewal Party with longtime LDP ally Ichirō Ozawa, which became part of Morihiro Hosokawa's anti-LDP coalition government later that year.
 Hata served as foreign minister in the Hosokawa cabinet.

+Premiership (1994)

 On 28 April 1994, Hosokawa resigned and Hata became prime minister.
 However, the Japan Socialist Party had recently left the coalition, destroying its majority in the Diet.
 Rather than face a vote of no confidence, Hata elected to resign in June, allowing SDP leader Tomiichi Murayama to take over the position on 30 June.